|The pattern we're using...|

 |My "A-shaped" tucks.|

 I didn't want to re-sew my seams over again so instead, I took the next step of stitching my French seams flat and just folded over my "too much" on the bottom and top-stitched it in place.
-It looks like a natural feature of the corset, and fits!
+It looks like a natural feature of the corset, and now it fits!

 I added a couple of them at the top of the seam too where I had about 1/2" too much, though I didn't get them quite even.